-G. PROMOTION STANDARDS FOR STUDENTS IDENTIFIED AS ENGLISH LEARNERS promotion standards as all other students.
+G. PROMOTION STANDARDS FOR STUDENTS IDENTIFIED AS ENGLISH LEARNERS

+To the extent possible, students identified as English learners will be held to the same promotion standards as all other students.
 Students identified as English learners in grades 3-8 will be tested in accordance with the State Board of Education policy.